College of the Sequoias: Campus and centers

 College of the Sequoias' main campus is in Visalia, but it also has full-service centers in Hanford and Tulare.

 Each location offers the full-range of general education offerings and students services, but each also features a flagship program.
 The Visalia main campus is the home of Nursing and Allied Health, the Hanford Center (opened in 2010) is the home of the Public Safety Academy, and the Tulare College Center (opened in 2012) is the home of Agriculture.

 COS offers classes at many other locations.
 These include: Corcoran, Dinuba, Exeter, Farmersville, Hanford, Ivanhoe, Lemoore, Lindsay, Orosi, Porterville, Strathmore, Three Rivers, Tulare, and Woodlake.

 Academics

 The current enrollment of COS is 11,141 students, and the college offers a variety of transfer, vocational, and community-based classes, including the fire/police academies for Tulare and Kings counties.
 College of the Sequoias is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

 Student life

-Sports
+Athletics

 The college athletics teams are nicknamed the Giants, and COS sponsors 14 teams which participate in the Central Valley Conference.